-The Upgrade Visa® Card with Cash Rewards can help you pay off large purchases while avoiding deferred interest promotions.
-If you have excellent credit, you may even end up with a lower APR than is typically offered by traditional credit cards.
+The Upgrade Visa Card can help you pay off large purchases while avoiding deferred interest promotions.
+If you have excellent credit, you may even end up with a lower APR than traditional credit cards typically offer.

 If you’ve been eyeing a big-ticket item or wondering how to cover upcoming expenses, the Upgrade Visa® Card with Cash Rewards could be an ideal financing option, offering the flexibility of a credit card along with straightforward repayment plans.
-If you have good credit, you also have a chance at a lower APR and higher credit line than may be typically offered through traditional credit cards.
+If you have good credit, you also have a chance at a lower APR and higher credit line than traditional credit cards typically offer.

 We’ve broken down the basics of how the Upgrade Card works and what makes it a smart choice for financing your purchases, along with some of the advantages it has over a popular alternative like store financing.

 The Upgrade Card is a unique, fee-free lending tool that combines the flexibility of a credit card with the fixed repayment terms of a personal loan, which should help keep you on track financially.
 Applicants with good credit may even have the potential for a lower APR than credit cards usually have.

 If you qualify, you’ll be offered a set line of credit and APR.
 You can then use the card to make purchases just like you would with a traditional credit card.
 Alternatively, you can have funds transferred directly to your bank account with the same terms as when you make purchases (contrast this with credit cards, which tend to charge a higher rate for cash advances).

 Each statement period, your card charges or draws are automatically combined into an installment plan of 12 to 60 months, depending on your creditworthiness.
 You’ll then make fixed, equal monthly payments as part of a plan designed to help you pay off your balance quickly and save more on interest charges than you would if you were making minimum payments on a credit card.